EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 ---

 ## Usage
-An sample block codes are shown below:
 The easiest way to use Fire is to take any Python program, and then simply call fire.Fire() at the end of the program.
 This will expose the full contents of the program to the command line.
+An sample screen shot is shown below:

 Upon launching the loan qualifier, the user will be prompted to answer the following:

 ![Loan Qualifier Prompts](Images/Questionary_for_Applicants_bank_info.png)

-The git terminal will display the dialog with the applicant will as follows:
+The git terminal will display the dialog and the applicants input as follows:

 ![Loan Qualifier Prompts](Images/git_terminal_user_dialog.png)